Nelson0101/StormClassifierAPI/README.md

 ```

 ## Architecture
 This prject uses the Clean Architecture approach by Uncle Bob.
 The package names correspond to the layer in the clean architecture.
+Please consider the packages / directories for the information about the layer of a class.
+This allows the README to be dynamic.
 ![CleanArchitecture.jpg (772×567)](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)

 As ASP.Net uses dependency injection by default, this pattern is further used through the whole project.
 The following diagram displays the injections of the most important classes.